 Course Advisories: CIS 1 or CIS 50 with a grade of "C" or "CR" or better; ability to keyboard.
-Introduces features and design concepts utilized in developing powerful presentations using a package software such as Microsoft PowerPoint.
+This course introduces features and design concepts utilized in developing powerful presentations using a package software such as Microsoft PowerPoint.
 Three hours lecture, one hour lab weekly by arrangement (8 week course).